-If 40 seconds have elapsed when the AFM algorithm does not recommend fluid for the patient, the "Fluid Bolus Suggested" message will be removed from the dashboard.

-2 The fluid delivery message prompts the user to review patient hemodynamics and begin a fluid bolus if they agree with the suggestion.
+- NOTE If 40 seconds have elapsed when the AFM algorithm does not recommend fluid for the patient, the "Fluid Bolus Suggested" message will be removed from the dashboard. - 2 The fluid delivery message prompts the user to review patient hemodynamics and begin a fluid bolus if they agree with the suggestion.

-If a fluid bolus is started, touch green Start Bolus icon start of the bolus.
+If a fluid bolus is started, touch green Start Bolus icon to indicate the timing of the start of the bolus.

-It may be appropriate to decline an AFM suggestion if review of patient hemodynamics does not suggest administration of fluid or in surgical situations where is it inappropriate to administer fluid.
+NOTE It may be appropriate to decline an AFM suggestion if review of patient hemodynamics does not suggest administration of fluid or in surgical situations where is it inappropriate to administer fluid.
 Note that constantly declining bolus suggestions may limit the usefulness of the AFM algorithm to determine future fluid responsiveness.